thegoodwei/AccessPass/README.md

     arweave download --transaction <transaction-id> --output <output-file-name>
 ``

--    Replace the placeholders with your own values.
+Replace the placeholders with your own values.
 The output-file-name should be the name of the file you want to save the downloaded content to.

-- You should have successfully deployed an encrypted video with an NFT as the key and stored the encrypted video on Arweave.
+This should have successfully deployed an encrypted video with an NFT as the key and stored the encrypted video on Arweave.

 ## To use 0xSplits.xyz to share the royalty